The Remarkable Origin of the Famous Swan Lake Story

 At this, Liargen was stunned to hear the beautiful swan speak.
 He ordered all his men to take the children away.
 But as they were being loaded onto a wagon, the church bell rang.

-Time stood still.
+Time we stood still.
 In an instant, an enormous white mist shrouded the children.
 The very same sphere that covered them 900 years ago.
-The mist changed into all colors of the rainbow before a tremendous gust of wind blew it away.
+The fog changed into all colors of the rainbow before a tremendous gust of wind blew it away.

-The spell broke, and the children were at last, back into their human form.
+The spell broke, and the children were finally back into their human form.
 Liagren fled, never to return.